WSTG

 WSTG (95.9 FM.
-"Star FM") is a hot adult contemporary formatted broadcast radio station licensed to Princeton, West Virginia, serving Mercer County in West Virginia and Bland County in Virginia.
+"Star FM") is a hot adult contemporary formatted broadcast radio station licensed to Princeton, West Virginia, serving Mercer County, West Virginia, and Bland County, Virginia.
 WSTG is owned and operated by Princeton Broadcasting, Inc.

-Up until 1999 it operated as 95.9 WAEY and was a country station.
-It broadcast NASCAR Cup Series, Xfinity Series and Craftsman Truck Series races through MRN Radio until some time after the format change.

-WHAJ (Kicks County) then started carrying NASCAR programming.
+Up until 1999 it operated as WAEY-FM and was a country station.
+It broadcast NASCAR Cup Series, Xfinity Series and Craftsman Truck Series races through the Motor Racing Network until some time after the format change.
+WHAJ then started carrying NASCAR programming.